dirkzeng/asteroids-on-steroids/readme.txt

 Here is a list of highlighted features I would like to make sure are seen when graded...

 STARS:  When stars are spawned they are small and white.
-When they collide with friends they grow and change colors.
+When they are hit they grow and change colors.
 After 12 collisions and when they are a "red giant" the star expires and spawns a black hole in the location the star was.

 BLACK HOLES:  Black holes do not move but spin very quickly for effect.
 If a moveable collides with the black hole it gets sucked in and expires.
 If a moveable is within the radius of the black hole plus a certain amount X (depending on the moveable), it changes direction and gets pulled toward the black hole.